 Ego Likeness is a Darkwave/Industrial Rock band from Baltimore, Maryland.
-It was formed in 1999 by artist Steven Archer and writer Donna Lynch, the same year as their marriage.Their music gives off a dark, poetic atmosphere and are frequently on the cynical end of the Sliding Scale of Idealism Versus Cynicism.They have toured extensively with Angelspit, Ayria, The Cruxshadows and Voltaire throughout Europe and North America and are currently signed to Metropolis records.Discography:Albums
+It was formed in 1999 by Steven Archer and Donna Lynch, the same year as their marriage.Their music is darkly atmospheric, often lyrically at the cynical end of Sliding Scale of Idealism vs. Cynicism, while their songs refer to subjects from sources such as Classical Mythology, Judeo-Christian folklore, horror films, and science-fiction literature.
+After all, they did take their name from Dune.They have toured extensively with Angelspit, Ayria, The Cruxshadows and Voltaire throughout Europe and North America and are currently signed to Metropolis records.Discography:Albums

 - Songs From A Dead City (Demo, 1999)